(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 The first type can be found with any standard metal detector.
 You can learn more about these affordable machines in this guide.
 However, for nuggets prospecting, you need a specialized detector.

-In this article, I’ll talk about the best metal detectors for gold nuggets prospecting and I’ll tell you which one is the best.
+In this article, I’ll review the best metal detectors for gold nuggets prospecting and I’ll tell you which one is the best.
 After that, I’ll give a bonus that I’m sure you are going to like.

 Here’s a quick overview of some good prospecting machines

 - Minelab GOLD MONSTER 1000: VLF, 45 kHz